Skip to main content

 Advanced Code Scanning with CodeQL in Third-Party CI

-1. Use the official CodeQL documentation as a guide to install the CodeQL CLI on your CI system.
+1. Install the CodeQL CLI on your CI system